wblabio/wblabio.github.io/wgact/README.md

 ## WooCommerce Pixel Manager Plugin

 This is the documentation for the WooCommerce Pixel Manager Plugin

 ## What this plugin does

-> This plugin tracks the value of WooCommerce orders and collects data for dynamic remarketing lists in Google Ads.
-With this data you can optimize all your Google Ads campaigns to achieve maximum efficiency.
+> This plugin is the bridge between a WooCommerce shop and Google Ads, Google Analytics, Facebook etc. It sends visitor and conversion value data to all the pixel providers that are enabled in the plugin.
+For instance for Google Ads the plugin collects and transmits data for dynamic remarketing lists and the conversion value of orders.
+The collected data allows you to analyze and optimize your campaigns in order to achieve maximum efficiency.

 ## Goals